SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

 of 0:'self' meaning the module is not controlled by some other module.
 Other values should 'name' the potential controllers of this module.

-Thoughts after the viodo meeting 2022-01-26
+Thoughts after the video meeting 2022-01-26
 -------------------------------------------
 by Markus